Regression-Games/RegressionGames.Unity.Testing/README.md

-# Regression Games Automated Testing SDK (Preview)
+# Regression Games Automated UI Testing SDK (Preview)

 A Unity SDK to help you create automated tests for you game with minimal code.